comsci-uwc-isak/unit-1-project-filipo18/README.md

 1. The installation is simple-> one step process
 1. A summary (total/avrage distance traveled) can be generated for particular car
 1. Trips can be recorded and stored for an existing car
-1. A basic database system is implemented
+1. A basic permanent storage system and backup
-1. A baasic backup funcionality is avelible